kindamessi/RT_scraper/README.md

 # RT_scraper

-This script will scrape reviews from Rotten Tomatoes.
-Use it if you want a formatted CSV of review content, ratings, user, and number of written reviews on a certain piece of media in Rotten Tomatoes.
+These scripts will scrape reviews from Rotten Tomatoes.
+Use them if you want a formatted CSV of review content, ratings, user, and number of written reviews on a certain piece of media in Rotten Tomatoes.

 The elements in the BASH will work out of the box on a Mac.
 You might need to install BSD versions of grep/awk/sed (or you can modify switches on those binaries) to make it work on a Linux distribution.

 ## How it works
 Go ahead and clone the whole repository down.
-If your browser doesn't automatically expand zip file, click on it to expand it.
+If your browser doesn't automatically expand zip files, click on it to expand it.
 After you've installed all the prereqs, listed below, you'll first run scrape_rotten.py.
 ```sh
 cd ~/Downloads/RT_scrape-main